-Bitcoin Paper Wallet is an outstanding, open source, tool that can help you create offline Bitcoin paper wallets.
+Bitcoin Paper Wallet is an outstanding, open source, tool that can help you create your Bitcoin hardware wallet offline.
 While it doesn’t create the pretty ones you see from sites like BitAddress.org, it does create all the necessary information you need to securely store your Bitcoin.
 You can use it on your smartphone or on a cheaper laptop.
 Now I’d like to take some time to show you how to create, secure, store, recall and sweep paper wallets created by this app.

 First, you’ll need to download Bitcoin Paper Wallet, if you have not already done so.
 Some other software you may want to consider are Docs To Go, an office suite that doesn’t run on the cloud, and a password wallet like Enpass.